neuro-sys/neuro-bot/README.md

 ## neurobot
-neurobot is an IRC bot written in C with an extensible plugin architecture in mind.
+Uriel is an IRC bot written in C with an extensible plugin architecture in mind.
 Plugins can be loaded at runtime without need to restart the application.
 A container plugin also may load other plugins and act as a plugin proxy -- ideally for the purpose of binding plugins written in other languages.
 For instance, there is one python plugin manager which is itself a plugin, and loads python plugins.
 Plugins for other languages are planned.

 ###### Features:
  - Admin management